cros-nash/ds497-project/README.md

 The human judgement results was directly copied from the following study: https://osf.io/tfn7v/

 We used the `eachresponse.csv` file as training / validation data for our models.
+We only used images from  `DATASET/fake` and the `DATASET/real` folders.

 ## Data
 The only data file from the original Human Ability Study used in this project is located in `DATA AND R CODE/`: